Back to articles

 3. Content Security Policy (CSP) with upgrade-insecure-requests

-This CSP directive instructs the browser to automatically try to upgrade any http:// requests to https:// before making the request.
-If the resource isn't available over HTTPS, it won't load.
-This is an excellent mitigation during cleanup or for third-party content you can't directly control.
+The upgrade-insecure-requests CSP directive tells the browser to rewrite any http:// subresource request to https:// before sending it.
+If the resource isn't available over HTTPS, it simply fails to load.
+That's exactly the behaviour you want during a cleanup, and it's also the cleanest mitigation for third-party content you can't directly edit.

 Content-Security-Policy: upgrade-insecure-requests;